DecisionRecords/javascript-decision-records/README.md

-# Decision Records Javascript Script
+# Decision Records Javascript Application

 _**WARNING THIS IS INCOMPLETE, AND SHOULD NOT BE USED YET!**_

-This script is intended to automate the process of adding and updating Decision Records (DR), sometimes known as "Architectural Decision Records" (ADR).
+This application is intended to automate the process of adding and updating Decision Records (DR), sometimes known as "Architectural Decision Records" (ADR).
 A DR is a simple file which explains why a decision was made at a particular time, the context in which that decision was made, and what implications it may have.
 These files reside in a specific directory, and have a specific naming structure.
 Linking between documents is recommended, and replacing documents should be fairly commonplace.

 ## Running the script